JiangLinjunbupt/SubdivisionSurfaces-Loop/README.md

 	- OpenCV 3.2.0

 ## Instruction
-1. Input file
+##### 1. Input file
 There are some examples in `obj` directory.
 The files there are standard obj files (I just changed the postfix).
 Only support a specific range of obj files:
 - Triangle meshes
 - Only "v" and "f", any other commands will be ignored
 - A closed model
 - You can set vertex color in obj file, but the color will be ignored.
-2. Scene roaming
+##### 2. Scene roaming
-	- Object rotation:
-	Move your mouse, the model will rotate around an axis.
+- Object rotation:Move your mouse, the model will rotate around an axis.
 If press "shift" at the same time, the model will rotate around another axis
-	- Camera translation:
-	Up or Down or Left or Right key.
+- Camera translation:Up or Down or Left or Right key.
-3. Display mode
+##### 3. Display mode
 Press "s" to switch the mode: Mesh or Wireframe or Mesh_and_Wireframe.
-4. Subdivide
+##### 4. Subdivide
 Press "a" to increase the subdivision level.
 Press "d" to decrease the subdivision level.

 ## Results